YodasMyDad/ZauberCMS/ReadMe.md

 ## Getting Started

+This repo comes with a starter site example, if you clone this repo, build and run the **ZauberCMS.Web** project you will see the starter kit (Go to /admin, register an account to see everything).

-Fastest way to get started is using the .Net Template, firstly install the ZauberCMS template (--force just makes sure you install the latest one)
+However, fastest way to get started building your own website is using the .Net Template, firstly install the ZauberCMS template (--force just makes sure you install the latest one)

 `dotnet new install ZauberCMS.Template --force`